jtgilbert/VBET-2/README.md

 - lg_buf: enter a value representing the maximum distance from the large portion of the network within which valley bottoms occur.
 - med_buf: enter a value representing the maximum distance from the medium portion of the network within which valley bottoms occur.
 - sm_buf: enter a value representing the maximum distance from the small portion of the network within which valley bottoms occur.
-- dr_area: enter the path to the drainage area raster for the basin.
+- dr_area: enter the path to the drainage area raster for the basin (.tif preferred).
 - lg_depth: enter a value for the depth threshold of the large portion of the network.
 - med_depth: enter a value for the depth threshold of the medium portion of the network.
 - sm_depth: enter a value for the depth threshold of the small portion of the network.

-Note: the depth parameters are not required; VBET can run based only on slope (the first version did), but results are generally significantly better by improving slope (hence the update).
+Note: the depth parameters are not required; VBET can run based only on slope (the first version did), but results are generally significantly better by including depth (hence the update).

 ![VBET Output image](/pics/vbet_output.png)